Key Stage 3: Mathematics

 Key Stage 3 Curriculum

-We have ensured that over the three year key stage 3 we build upon the students’ mathematical skills in each year, checking that the foundations of each skill are secure before extending which enables our students to recall and retrieve prior knowledge.
-Our students all have the same opportunities to access the content delivered within the curriculum and are stretched in every single area.
-To support the delivery of our curriculum, we set frequent assessments and use pre and post testing to ensure that our students are accessing a programme that is tailored to their individual needs.
+We have ensured that over the three year key stage 3 we build upon the students’ mathematical skills in each year, checking that the foundations of each skill are secure before extending, which enables our students to recall and retrieve prior knowledge.
+Our students all have the same opportunities to access the content delivered within the National curriculum and are stretched in every area.
+To support the delivery of our curriculum, we set frequent assessments and use pre and post testing to ensure that our students are accessing a programme that is tailored to their needs.

 The Department provides Booster sessions to help the students to focus on their areas for improvement.